Frequently Asked Questions

 All faculty and advisors are responsive to email sent to their William James address.
 Faculty and advisors will schedule individual meetings online (Zoom) or on campus, at mutually convenient times.

-The beauty of asynchronous learning is that adult learners can participate in courses at the time of day that works best with their own internal clock and external work/family demands.
-Students may access course materials at any time of day.
-(However, faculty are typically available only between 9 – 5, Monday – Friday).
-Successful students access their William James email daily.
-Successful students login to their CANVAS courses at least three times a week, though this is not a fixed requirement.
+The beauty of asynchronous learning is that you will be able to participate in courses at the time of day that works best with your own internal clock and external work or family demands.
+You may access course materials at any time of day; however, please note faculty are typically available only between 9–5, Monday–Friday.
+Successful students access their William James email daily and login to their CANVAS courses at least three times a week, though this is not a fixed requirement.

 Student Life and Student Services FAQs